railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - *Payslips* : It holds the newly generated Payslips through wizard.

-A click on the Close button of Payslips Run changes the state to ``Close``.
+A click on the Close button of Payslips Batch changes the state to ``Close``.

 Contribution Registers
 ----------------------